 Dell XPS 13″ – Best Small Laptop

 The Dell XPS was originally marketed as a gaming laptop.
-The XPS has since been re-branded and transformed into Dell Computer’s flagship offering.
-Feature rich, light weight and sporting a 13 inch screen.
+The XPS has since been re-branded and transformed into Dell Computer’s flagship pro level offering.
+Feature rich, light weight and sporting a 13 inch screen with end to end bezels.
+These XPS line has some of the best screens on the market.

 If mobility, light weight, small and powerful is what you’re after the XPS is an excellent laptop for any professional online teacher.